brainlife/amaretti/docs/_pages/detail.md

 For newly requested tasks, task handler first updates the `next_date` to 1 hour in the future by default, and  it then tries to initialize and start the task.
 If it fails to start the task for whatever the reason, the same task will automatically handled in 1 hour.
 If it succeeds to start the task, `next_date` will be set so that the status of the task will be immediately checked for the first time.

-Amaretti must deal with variety of remote resources with unforseen sets of possible error scenarios or with errors that we can not determine if it is temporal or permanent.
-We could implement a similar task handler using Message Queue or 3rd party scheduling libraries, however, our simple task handling approach has so far allowed us with enough error resilience / failover capabilities, and with adequate task handling throughput.
+Amaretti must deal with variety of remote resources with unforseen sets of possible error conditions that we can not determine if it is temporal or permanent.
+We could implement a similar system using Message Queue or 3rd party scheduling libraries, however, our simple task handling approach has so far allowed us with enough error resilience / failover capabilities, and with adequate task handling throughput.

 ## Task Versioning